Clinical Pathology includes the disciplines of Clinical Chemistry, Hematology and Coagulation, Transfusion Medicine and Microbiology.

 Microbiology identifies organisms causing infections and the correct drugs needed to treat them.

-Routine testing is performed at the Shared Hospital Laboratory, a Microbiology laboratory co-owned by North York General, The Scarborough Hospital and Toronto East General Hospital.
+Routine testing is performed at the Shared Hospital Laboratory, a Microbiology laboratory co-owned by North York General Hospital, The Scarborough Hospital and Toronto East General Hospital.

 To assist us in providing integrated care, the Director of the Microbiology Lab is also the Medical Director of Infection Prevention and Control.